redis-developer/fastapi-redis-tutorial/README.md

 ### Ingesting Price and Sentiment Data

 The app assumes a scheduler (cron job, Cloud scheduler, etc.) will hit the `/refresh` endpoint in the app to ingest the last 24 hours of Bitcoin price and sentiment data on a regular basis.

-**NOTE** : We can refresh more than once every 24 hours without getting duplicate data in our time series.
-This is because RedisTimeSeries allows configuring rules to ignore duplicate sample and timestamp pairs.
+**NOTE** : We can refresh more than once every 24 hours without getting *duplicate data in our time series.
+This is because RedisTimeSeries allows *configuring rules to ignore duplicate sample and timestamp pairs.

 Use this API to ingest data when you're playing with the API:

     $ curl -X POST localhost:8080/refresh

 After you've ingested data, you can request the `/is-bitcoin-lit` endpoint to see a summary of Bitcoin price and sentiment data.
 Continue reading to see how to use that endpoint.

+**NOTE**: We've used the free [SentiCrypt](https://senticrypt.com) API to pull Bitcoin sentiment and price.

 ### Getting Summary Price and Sentiment Data from the API